 In order to sign up for an IDLA course, students must be enrolled with the local school and have completed all necessary prerequisites for the class prior to enrollment.
 To enroll in an IDLA course, students must first meet with their counselor to determine if they qualify for this option.
 Parent approval is also required.

 Credit for an IDLA course is granted through the local school of any grade and credits students earned.
 These grades and credits will be part of a student’s official transcript.

-Fees are $75 per class payable online to IDLA after registration, prior to the start of class.
-If a student is enrolled as a full time student at the local school, the student may be eligibe to use Advanced Opportunities funds to pay for the course as an overload credit.
+Fees are $75 per class payable online to IDLA during the registration process.
+If a student is enrolled as a full time student at the local school, the student may be eligible to use Advanced Opportunities funds to pay for the course as an overload credit.
 If a student fails to pass an IDLA course which is funded by Advanced Opportunities funds, the student will not have access to additional Advanced Opportunities funds for IDLA courses until an additional IDLA course has been successfully passed.

-For additional information and a list of available classes and session dates, please see assigned Counselor or the College and Career Coordinator.
+For additional information and a list of available classes and session dates, please use the links on the right side of this page, or see the assigned Counselor or the College and Career Coordinator.